ruizhang84/Android-team/Project2/Docs/ProjectPlan.md

 *Activities Performed:*

 We will complete use-case model with all use-cases and actors identified and most case-use descriptions developed.
 We will also identify supplementary requirements.
 In design document, we will also define the lower-level design for the system as well as a complete set of test cases.
-In additin, we may revise the project plan accordingly.
+In addition, we may revise the project plan accordingly.

 - Use-case model (UseCaseModel.md).